swiftcoder2020/bsl-fingerspelling-js-game/README.md

 * An overview message into the progress of their learning and to provide positive encouragement

 These items are above are determined in the below table:
+*(scale is judged whereby 0 is insignificant and 5 represents as very important)*

 | Item | Description                       | Importance | Viability | Score |
 | ---- | --------------------------------- | ---------- | --------- | ----- |